 Making much investment and different investment vehicles come at costs as investors must pay fees for those managed investment vehicles.
 Management fees deteriorate investment returns in a portfolio.
 There are also additional transaction costs associated with broadly diversified portfolios whenever rebalancing occurs.

 Investors may include many investments in a portfolio without fully understanding them.
-Holding over 20 funds or multiple asset classes could complicate portfolio management when rebalancing is due and the decision on what investments are appropriate.
+Holding over 20 funds or multiple asset classes could complicate portfolio management when rebalancing is due and deciding what investments are appropriate.
 This could become a daunting task unless the investor is very knowledgeable and possesses the right information when making decisions.

 Holding a diversified portfolio may limit investors from achieving high gains in a shorter time period.
 The risk of adding too many investments to a portfolio is that some investments’ positive performance will be muted by the lack of performance from other investments.